Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: 2RSB analysis

 where the product over $a$ is made only for the replicas commonly included in the $\mu$ and $\nu$ molecules.
 The first and second terms of Eq.~(\ref{160118_22Feb16}) are the ideal gas parts and the third to fifth terms represent the interaction contributions~\cite{parisi2010}.
+As before, we give the profiles of $\rho_L(\ox)$ and $\rho_{S_k}(\uxk)$ as Gaussian~\cite{parisi2010}, which is known to be exact in the large-dimension limit~\cite{Kurchan2012}.

-We assume that the profiles of $\rho_L(\ox)$ and $\rho_{S_k}(\uxk)$ are Gaussian~\cite{parisi2010}.
-It should be emphasized that, in the large $d$ limit, only the lowest order term in the Mayer expansions survives, which simplifies the analysis considerably.
-This implies that, in large $d$ limit, the so-called ``depletion force'', a short-ranged attraction between large particles induced by small ones, is absent\cite{asakura1954,dijkstra1999}, which is intrinsically the higher order effect.
+It should be emphasized that, in the large-dimension limit, only the lowest order term in the Mayer expansions survives, which simplifies the analysis considerably.
+This implies that, in the large-dimension limit, the so-called \textit{depletion force}, a short-ranged attraction between large particles induced by small ones, is absent~\cite{asakura1954,dijkstra1999}, which is intrinsically the higher order effect.

-The glass phases are determined by optimizing the free energy, Eq.~(\ref{160118_22Feb16}), with respect to $m$ and $m_1$.
-The glass transition density $\varphi_K$ is the point at which the RS solution where $m=m_1=1$ becomes unstable.
-In the vicinity of $\varphi_K$, the free energy can be simplified and written by an asymptotic expression~\footnote{The 2RSB-RLT predicts the same dynamical transition points as the 1RSB-RLT predicts because the dynamical transition takes place in the RS phase.}
+The glass phases are determined by optimizing the free energy, Eq.~(\ref{160118_22Feb16}), with respect to $m$, $m_1$, and the cage sizes.
+The thermodynamic glass transition density $\varphi_K $ is the point at which the configurational entropy vanishes.
+In the vicinity of $\varphi_K\sim O(d\log d)$~\cite{parisi2010}, the free energy can be simplified and written by an asymptotic expression

 with the auxiliary functions defined by